 The Endowment Fund Committee consists of six lay members; the Rector serves ex officio.
-The current lay members are Paula Campbell, Bryce Smith (Secretary), Doug Smith (Chair), David Tekell, and Quyen Vo (Treasurer).
-These lay positions are appointed by the Vestry at the suggestion of the Rector, for rotating 3-year terms.
+The current lay members are Paula Campbell, Kay Olson, Bryce Smith (Secretary), Doug Smith (Chair), David Tekell, and Ray Bennett.
+Committee members are appointed by a vote of the Vestry at the suggestion of the Rector, for rotating 3-year terms.
 Committee meetings are open and all members of the Parish are welcome as guests.
 Let the Rector know if you’d like to be considered for service on the Committee.

 Currently, the Fund is in the custody of Stifel and Joe Bozarth is the investment advisor.